Skip to content Skip to sidebar Skip to footer

 10. Hypohidrotic Ectodermal Dysplasia: Lack of Sweat Glands

-In a very rare condition called Hypohidrotic ectodermal dysplasia, people are born with no sweat glands or lack of sweat glands.
+In a very rare condition called Hypohidrotic ectodermal dysplasia(HED), people are born with no sweat glands or lack of sweat glands.
 This means they may not sweat or sweat less than normal.
+This can make it difficult for the body to cool itself, particularly in hot environments or during physical exertion, leading to an increased risk of overheating or heat stroke.

 11. Sweat is odorless and colorless